 A Web3 browser for interacting with decentralized applications

-A range of tools to provide a seamless connection between the DApps and the user on the Binance Smart Chain, Ethereum network, ETC, CLO, Thunder, Tomo, and POA
+A range of tools to provide a seamless connection between the DApps and the user on the Ethereum, BNB Smart Chain, Polygon, Optimism, Arbitrum, Avalanche, Fantom, Gnosis Chain and a few more EVM compatible Networks (Cronos, ETC, CLO, Thunder, Tomo).

 A fully optimized, integrated interface experience for mobile users

 There are simple steps for blockchain developers to implement to take full advantage of these key features.
 Most are basic tips but none can be missed out.

 Familiarity with MetaMask puts you off to a good start in terms of optimizing or developing Ethereum DApps for Trust Wallet.
 The web3 development process is the same when using MetaMask as a dev tool.
 It’s our recommended choice for DApp development and gives you a quick, golden rule to use: if it works well with MetaMask, it works well with Trust Wallet.

 Create a UI that Is mobile-friendly

 It can’t be forgotten that Trust Wallet is accessed by two groups of people: those using the app on Android and those using an iOS device.
 Your project must be developed to have a mobile-friendly UI as the Trust Wallet inbuilt browser is the primary point of access for the majority of our users.